Check out the project on GitHub.

 As mentioned in the introduction, this project was manufactured, assembled and partly paid for by PCBWay.
 I ordered via their website, providing all the files mentioned above, and also a optional 2D and 3D render of the completed board generated by the KiCad renderer.
 This helps the manufacturer and servers as a visual reference during manufacturing.

 The PCB files were reviewed just a few hours after upload, and the five bare PCBs were completed after two days.
 This is well within the specified 4-5 day production time for PCBs.
 The subsequent assembly files were also reviewed by a SMD engineer, who promptly got back to me for the BOM after a few hours.
 I confirmed their choices for the components I had put up for their selection and also provided slightly modified Gerber files which they used to update my orders without issue.
-I assume PCBWay then put an order in at LCSC.
+I assume PCBWay then put an order in at the component distributor.

 Ten days later, the production status tracking indicated that all the parts had been received and stocked.
 They then assembled a prototype board and got back to me a week later to visually confirm the orientation of polarity critical components like LEDs and diodes.
 After confirmation, The three production boards were completed and shipped within two days.
 They arrived safe and sound three days later thanks to international priority shipping.

 The whole PCB assembly process took about 20 days, which is about half of their current (summer 2021, might be subject to change due to the ongoing pandemic and their facility move) specified lead time of 35-42 days.
-Considering they had to wait for LCSC and were also in the process of moving their assembly lines to a new facility at the time, this was quite fast.
+Considering they had to wait for the component distributor and were also in the process of moving their assembly lines to a new facility at the time, this was quite fast.
 Communications were handled via E-Mail, which was convenient as an actual human is way better at understanding specifications than an automatic website interface.
 Communication was fast and professional, no complaints there.

 Concerning price, this project was a bit more expensive than my usual PCBs, due to the double-weight copper plating and the assembly which included both surface mount and though-hole parts.
 Total price for the PCBs was